quosi/playJava/README.md

 ![GUI_Design_v1](images/6-won.JPG "Fantastic Four GUI Design from Scene Builder")
 ![GUI_Design_v1](images/7-account.JPG "Fantastic Four GUI Design from Scene Builder")
 ![GUI_Design_v1](images/8-help.JPG "Fantastic Four GUI Design from Scene Builder")

-## Open Questions

-How or when do players get a Super Power Chip? (game design related question) <br>
-Can a Player select a random colour other then red or blue before the game starts?
-(UI related question)